Observation of the Quantum Boomerang Effect: Deriving Conditions for the QKR Boomerang Effect

 One can deduce this relation intuitively by noting that backward propagation under $U_{\alpha=1/2}$ for a time-reversal symmetric initial state simply corresponds to receiving kicks of the opposite sign.
 Finally, the combination of (\ref{eq:p_inf=p_-inf}) and (\ref{eq:p(t)_odd}) yields the final result

-We conclude by discussing the applicability of this argument to the presented experiments and the role of quasi-momentum averaging.
-In the primary results presented, the initial state is an ensemble of ground-band Bloch states $\psi_{\beta}(x-x_0)$, where $\beta$ denotes quasi-momentum and we reference the functional form $\psi_{\beta}(x)$ with respect to a cosine external potential.
-Generically, the entire Bloch ensemble will be parity asymmetric ($\psi(-x) \neq \psi(x)$) due to the non-zero shift $x_0$ of the peak density away from $x=0$.
+We conclude this appendix by discussing the important role of quasi-momentum averaging and the applicability of this argument to the experiment.
+First, we point out that the experimentally relevant quasi-momentum averages are explicitly consistent with the presented argument for boomerang dynamics.
+In the primary experimental results presented, the initial state is an ensemble of ground-band Bloch states $\psi_{\beta}(x-x_0)$, where $\beta$ denotes quasi-momentum, and we reference the functional form $\psi_{\beta}(x)$ with respect to a cosine external potential.
+Generically, the entire Bloch ensemble will be parity asymmetric ($\psi(-x) \neq \psi(x)$) due to the non-zero shift $x_0$ of the peak density away from $x=0$, and thus condition (i) remains trivially satisfied.
 However, time-reversal symmetry demands a real spatial wave-function ($\psi^*(x) = \psi(x)$), and this is only true for $\beta=0$.
-In order for the dynamical evolution to relax to the diagonal ensemble prediction, it is crucial even at the theoretical level to perform quasi-momentum averaging.
-The solution is to observe that the superposition $\psi_{\beta}(x) + \psi_{-\beta}(x)$ is real, and thus the averaging can be performed so long as the quasi-momentum distribution is symmetric.
+The solution is to observe that the superposition $\psi_{\beta}(x) + \psi_{-\beta}(x)$ is real for arbitrary $\beta$, and thus the averaging can be performed so long as the quasi-momentum distribution is symmetric.
+Even though this argument is based on the coherent superposition of $\pm \beta$ states, the conclusion holds for thermal quasi-momentum distributions as the QKR dynamics are quasi-momentum conserving and the momentum operator does not mix quasi-momentum sectors.
+We note that a similar disorder symmetrization can also be applied to the Anderson model, where an explicit average over parity-conjugated disorder potential pairs $V(x)$ and $V(-x)$ ensures the validity of the above argument at the level of individual disorder realizations (switching $x$ for $p$ as well as the role of time and parity-time reversal).
+It is important to keep in mind, however, that such an explicit symmetrization of the disorder averaging is not required for observing the boomerang effect in the Anderson model; whether a boomerang effect exists for asymmetric quasi-momentum distributions in the QKR is an open question for future exploration.

+Despite the fact that the argument presented in this section holds for individual pairs of quasi-momentum, we stress that quasi-momentum disorder averaging remains critical for practically observing boomerang dynamics.
+Our proof of (ii) is based on the assumption that the momentum expectation value relaxes in the long-time limit to the static diagonal ensemble prediction.
+However, individual quasi-momentum states will exhibit large momentum oscillations at all times and only relax in the sense of the time-averaged momentum.
+This is in contrast to our experimental results where the system has a finite-width quasi-momentum distribution (due more to finite size than to finite temperature), and subsequently the instantaneous momentum relaxes to 0, only exhibiting small fluctuations about this value for large times.
+We interpret the latter situation as more representative of a true boomerang effect.